JumpmanYouKnow/PythonNotes/Analysis of a few models.md

 ### 4. LASSO
 When the amount of variables is large, Lasso is able to extract the significant variables to simply to model.
-In our model,
+In our model, there are lots of variables, we don't know which are important and which are not important.
+Lasso does a great job help us to filter out those

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUxOTk2MDYwNSwtNDM1NTM3MTUxLDE4OT
+eyJoaXN0b3J5IjpbODIyNTQ4NTg5LC00MzU1MzcxNTEsMTg5Nz
-c1OTQ2ODYsLTI5MTM0NjQzOCw4NDE5MzI3OTBdfQ==
+U5NDY4NiwtMjkxMzQ2NDM4LDg0MTkzMjc5MF19
 -->